fky198615/tally-book-app/README.md

-1 .MERN stack tally book app.
+1. MERN stack tally book app.

 .
 On the front end, I use React/Redux, CSS for user authenication part.
 Additionally, I use React, CSS for tally book part.